-In the data, we categorize a debt as cash flow-based if one of the following criteria is met: a) it is unsecured, or secured by substantially all assets/pledge of stock and does not have any features of asset-based lending; b) the debt belongs to a debt class that is primarily cash flow-based (e.g. corporate bonds other than asset-backed bonds and industrial revenue bonds, term loans in syndicated loans), or it is labeled as cash flow-based.
-Appendix B provides a detailed explanation of the categorization.
+We classify a debt as cash flow-based if one of the following criteria is met: a) it is unsecured, or secured by substantially all assets/pledge of stock and does not have any features of asset-based lending; b) the debt belongs to a debt class that is primarily cash flowbased (e.g. corporate bonds other than asset-backed bonds and industrial revenue bonds, term loans in syndicated loans), or it is labeled as cash flow-based.